 The other way to do divorce, and the more traditional way (which we also offer) is to put down what is called a retainer, which is funds deposited in your attorney’s trust account.

 Your attorney will bill by the hour, and when you get invoiced, the funds you put in the retainer will be withdrawn from the trust account and put into the attorneys operating account.
+What attorneys charge varies from $150 per hour to more than $1,000 per hour.

 The average divorce attorney in St. Louis charges around $300 per hour.